About the Author

 Invest better with The Motley Fool.
 Get stock recommendations, portfolio guidance, and more from The Motley Fool's premium services.

-Over several decades, the benchmark S&P 500 -- widely regarded as the best indicator of the overall stock market -- has delivered annualized total returns of approximately 10%.
+Over periods of several decades, the benchmark S&P 500 -- widely regarded as the best indicator of the overall stock market -- has delivered annualized total returns of approximately 10%.
 A return rate like this, sustained over a long period, can help you create a surprising amount of wealth.

 With that in mind, here are five top ETFs that track the performance of the S&P 500 index.